Family Law Representation in Salt Lake City, Utah

 Divorce and all legal issues associated with this pivotal life event can be resolved through negotiation, mediation and dynamic representation in trial.
 Legal elements connected to divorce include custody, visitation and asset and property division.
 We have over 190 years of combined legal experience helping people through this stage in their life, as well as the compassion and responsiveness to effectively deal with your personal family law issues.

-Your best legal support will come from a Salt Lake City family law attorney who has open communication with you and helps you to make important decisions with the information and insight you need.
+Your best legal support will come from a Family Law Attorney near Salt Lake City who has open communication with you and helps you to make important decisions with the information and insight you need.
 We can help you with a number of issues related to family law including, but not limited to:

 - Asset and property division is a fair and just distribution of marital property and debts.